ozkary/web-engineering/01-introduction/README.md

 - Building web servers and APIs
 - Running scripts and automation tasks
 - Developing real-time applications
-- Creating server-rendered React applications (like with Next.js)
+- Creating server-rendered React applications
+  - Using Next.js and other frameworks